decaf-dev/obsidian-vault-explorer/README.md

 ## Usage

 Start by opening the vault explorer view by clicking on the compass icon on the left-hand sidebar.

-The explorer vault is a read-only view for your vault.
-You may filter based on folders and property values.

-There are also additional views by which you can view your vault files.

-## Settings

-The vault explorer has several built-in properties.

-### URL

-The url property will render a button in the grid view that will allow you to navigate to URL pages.

-A url should be a valid url e.g. `https://google.com`

-### Favorite

-The favorite property will allow you to filter by favorites using the `Favorites` checkbox.

-This property should be of checkbox type.

 ## Contributing